Asa S. Bloomer

-Asa S. Bloomer (August 15, 1891 – February 21, 1963) was a Vermont politician and lawyer who served as Speaker of the Vermont House of Representatives and President Pro Tem of the Vermont Senate.
+Asa Schoonmaker "Ace" Bloomer (August 15, 1891 – February 21, 1963) was an American politician and lawyer who served as Speaker of the Vermont House of Representatives and President Pro Tem of the Vermont Senate.

 Early life

-Asa Schoonmaker "Ace" Bloomer was born in Proctor, Vermont, on August 15, 1891.
+Bloomer was born in Proctor, Vermont, on August 15, 1891.
 He graduated from the University of Vermont in 1913 and received a law degree from Yale Law School in 1916, afterwards practicing law in Rutland County.

 World War I

 He enlisted in the Army for World War I and received a commission as a Second Lieutenant of Aviation.
 Bloomer served in Nebraska, Ohio, and Texas before being discharged in December, 1918.